ddsky/api-league-clients/typescript/FoodApi.md

   minVitaminB12: 30.4,
   // number | The maximum amount of Vitamin B12 in milligrams the recipe can have per serving. (optional)
   maxVitaminB12: 80.9,
-  // string | The strategy to sort recipes by.
-See a full list of supported sorting options. (optional)
+  // string | The strategy to sort recipes by. (optional)
   sort: "meta-score",
   // string | Whether to sort ascending or descending (ASC or DESC). (optional)
   sortDirection: "ASC",